hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 - Key Attestation Key (KAK): An AK used specifically for signing KATs.
 In some systems only a single AK is used.
 In that case the AK is used as a PAK and a KAK.

-- TLS Identity Key (TIK): The KIK consists of a private and a public key.
+- TLS Identity Key (TIK): The TIK consists of a private and a public key.
 The private key is used in the CertificateVerify message during the TLS handshake.
 The public key is included in the Key Attestation Token.